 Melt butter in a heavy skillet over medium heat.
-Stir in gluten free flour and let cook another minute, letting it just start to brown.
-Turn heat up to high and whisk-in the broth and almond milk until it starts to thicken.
-Turn heat back to medium and whisk-in the Dijon, agave syrup and the beer.
+Stir in flour and let cook another minute, letting it just start to brown.
+Turn heat up to high and whisk in the broth and almond milk until it starts to thicken.
+Turn heat back to medium and whisk in the Dijon, agave syrup, and the beer.
 Cook for an additional 2-3 minutes, whisking while it cooks.
 Add Daiya vegan shreds and continuously stir to both help them melt, and avoid them burning on the bottom of the pan.
 You may need to turn the heat up slightly to help them melt.
 Once the cheese is melted and the mixture is smooth, pour it over the loaf of bread and put it in the broiler.
 Broil until bread is browned.

 Arrange each slice on a plate and top with tomatoes.

 Get our instant download Happy Gluten-Free Vegan cookbook!

 50 of our favorite recipes for only $7.99

 Check it out here, or download it now!: